Jamie Bennett has been the field manager of the Schaumburg Boomers since our inaugural season, joining the organization in October 2011.

-Bennett played collegiately at the University of Tennessee and was an all-SEC pitcher for the Volunteers.
-In 149.2 innings which included 19 starts and six complete games during the 2000 season, the southpaw earned a 10-4 record to go along with a sparkling 2.71 ERA while striking out 111 and walking just 39.
+Bennett played at the University of Tennessee as an all-SEC pitcher for the Volunteers.
+In 149.2 innings, which included 19 starts and six complete games during the 2000 season, the southpaw earned a 10-4 record and an ERA of 2.71, striking out 111 and walking just 39.

 Jamie spends his off-seasons in his native Tennessee with his wife Julie and his two sons, Ollie and Sully.